lpxhs5/starter-academic/content/authors/admin/_index.md

   - Visitors
 highlight_name: false
 ---
 Hi, I’m Hannah.
 I’m a Postgraduate Researcher at the University of Nottingham.
 My research looks at how sense of agency develops across adolescence.
-I’m also interested in neurological development, mental health, tech and AI.
 Feel free to drop me a [message](https://hannahslack.wordpress.com/contact/) or arrange a [meeting](https://calendar.x.ai/hannahslack/shortmeeting)!